nadavsinai-philips/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 TASK2 - DONE -  Expose Grafana to the internet and then setup Prometheus as a data source. screenshot after logging into Grafana - task2

 ## Create a Basic Dashboard
-TASK3 - DONE - Create a dashboard in Grafana that shows Prometheus as a source.
+TASK3 - DONE - Create a dashboard in" Grafana that shows Prometheus as a source.
 Take a screenshot and include it here.

 ## Describe SLO/SLI
 TASK4 - DONE - Describe, in your own words, what the SLIs are, based on an SLO of *monthly uptime* and *request response time*.